awsdocs/amazon-rds-user-guide/doc_source/USER_RenameInstance.md

 If you delete the old primary DB instance, you are responsible for deleting any unwanted DB snapshots of the old primary DB instance\.

-For information about promoting a read replica, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.
+For information about promoting a read replica, see [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Console<a name="USER_RenameInstance.CON"></a>